A critical appraisal of tests of locality and of entanglement versus non-entanglement at colliders: Acknowlegdements

 \section{Acknowlegdements}

-We thank Klaus Desch, Christian Grefe, Kazuki Sakurai and Fabio Maltoni for important constructive input and discussions.
+We thank Klaus Desch, Christian Grefe, Kazuki Sakurai, Fabio Maltoni and Xerxes Tata for important constructive input and discussions.
 The Cluster of Excellence EXC~3107 \enquote{Color meets Flavor} has already played an important role in its constituting phase in bringing the authors from theory and experiment together and in supporting their collaboration.